Circus World (theme park)

 Circus World was a theme park built in Davenport, Florida in Polk County, on the south-east corner of the Interstate 4-US 27 interchange.
 It was originally a property of the Ringling Bros. and Barnum & Bailey Circus Combined Shows Inc., and was intended additionally to be the circus's winter headquarters as well as to have the Ringling Bros. and Barnum & Bailey Clown College and its museum located there.

 History

-Circus World plans, which did not change by opening, were announced by Irvin Feld as a project of Ringling Bros. and Barnum & Bailey Circus, in September 1972.
-Plans included a 19 story elephant-shaped hotel and Barnum City, a state-of-the-art residential community.
+Plans for Circus were announced by Irvin Feld as a project of Ringling Bros. and Barnum & Bailey Circus, in September 1972.
+They included a 19-story elephant-shaped hotel and Barnum City, a state-of-the-art residential community.
 These items and some of the other items were never built, but the plans did not change until after Mattel sold the park.